seerge/g-helper/README.md

 2. Unzip to a folder of your choice
 3. Run **GHelper.exe**

-Note: Uses low level ASUS WMI commands to do switching and doens't require Armory Crate to be isntalled at all.
+Note: Uses low level ASUS ACPI commands to do switching and doens't require Armory Crate to be isntalled at all.
-Therefore requires Administrator priveledges on Windows to run.
+Doesn't require administrator privileges to run (anymore)!

 I don`t have Microsoft certificate to sign app yet, so if you set a warning from Windows Defender on launch (Windows Protected your PC), click More Info -> Run anyway.